 - Accounts 10 days past due are considered delinquent and will receive a phone call from the school.
-A late charge of \$25.00 will be assessed on your account. - Accounts 30 days past due will be referred to the school board and an invoice will be mailed. - If an account is 60 days past due the student may be suspended from school and all student records will be held until the bill is paid. - Families who are more than 90 days past due are subject to withdrawal from school. - Students may not register for the next school year if there are any past due amounts, until the account is paid in full.
+A late charge of \$25.00 will be assessed on your account. - Accounts 30 days past due will be referred to the school board and the family will receive a call. - If an account is 60 days past due the student may be suspended from school and all student records will be held until the bill is paid. - Families who are more than 90 days past due are subject to withdrawal from school. - Students may not register for the next school year if there are any past due amounts, until the account is paid in full.